Skip to content

 Refer to the documentation on Mapping to the Flywheel Hierarchy for more details of the various options for prepare your source data for mapping to the Flywheel Hierarchy.

-2. Register external storage
+2. (Optional) Register external storage

 Follow the documentation explaining how to create a new "External Storage" registration in Flywheel.